 OneSite works by measuring the length of data queues on the routers and sends a chunk of data only when the queue is nearly empty.
 This prevents network congestion even before it happens.

-According to 1E, Nomad clients ping the DP after every 4 seconds and slow down their copying if the responses get delayed.
-Usually pings get across the WAN very easily.
-If pings are getting delayed, it is a strong sign that network congestion has already happened.
+According to 1E, Nomad clients ping the DP every 4 seconds and slow down their copying if the responses get delayed.
+Usually, pings get across the WAN very easily.
+If pings are delayed, it is a strong sign that network congestion has already happened.

 Q3: Will it compress data sent over the WAN